Skip to main content

 Settings

-To enable this feature, the necessary information needs to be configured in the scfinder_n.yml file.
-After editing the scfinder_n.yml file the service needs to be restarted.
+To enable this feature, the necessary information needs to be configured in the scifinder_n.yml file in the ./shared/pullin/config folder.

 production: